 To use Venmo, you need to create an account via the Venmo website or Venmo app, iOS and Android, and provide personal details, phone number and email address.
 You then need to verify your bank account information.
 You have to be physically located in the US to create your account.

-The only Venmo supported country currently is the US.
-Hence, Venmo is only available in the United States and only compatible with U.S. based bank accounts and phone numbers.
+There are a few reasons for this limitation.
+Venmo is only licensed to operate in the United States, meaning that they are not legally able to process transactions that involve other countries.
+It only supports US dollars, so it would not be able to correctly calculate exchange rates or fees for international transactions.
+The service is only compatible with U.S. based bank accounts and phone numbers.
 You must also be able to send and receive SMS/text messages from short codes.
 Getting the Venmo card, you will need to have a Social Security Number.

 Venmo Features